Ayr Station Hotel fire: Aftermath

-By 28 September, emergency response units from both the Scottish Fire and Rescue Service and Police Scotland were preparing to stand down, allowing the site to formally be handed over to South Ayrshire Council.
+On 28 September, emergency response units from both the Scottish Fire and Rescue Service and Police Scotland were preparing to stand down, allowing the site to formally be handed over to South Ayrshire Council.
 In a statement, South Ayrshire Council said "the site will be handed over to the Council today to allow our Building Standards team to begin to carry out safety works.
 Fencing will be erected around the site to create a secure compound for the duration of the safety works.
 It's too early to say how long these works will last for, and we will provide a further update when more information becomes available.
 24 hour security will be in place at the site.
 We anticipate that more roads around the site will be able to re-open from today and we'll issue information about this when we know more."

-By September 29, the building and site was formally handed over to South Ayrshire Council by the emergency services, with the council confirming that the councils building standards team had secured the area.
+On September 29, the building and site was handed over to South Ayrshire Council by the emergency services, with the council confirming that the councils building standards team had secured the area.
 The owner of the Station Hotel, who lives in Malaysia, has not contacted the council, with the council instead attempting to make contact with him.

 South Ayrshire Council confirmed that safety works would begin on Monday 4 October.

 It was deemed to be unsafe to access the building, therefore, drone footage and high level access platforms were used to undertake structural inspections of the condition of the building.
 South Ayrshire Council anticipated that the first drone inspection will take place on 29 September.

 Following review of drone footage used to gain access to the building, it was confirmed that the building was in an unstable condition and that demolition could occur "within days".
 Any request for demolition would require to be approved by Historic Environment Scotland due to the buildings listed building status.